philippviereck/nvim-config/README.md

 # 🔨 Installation
 > [!IMPORTANT]
-> only tested on my mac
+> I've only tested this on my Mac, I haven't had the chance to verify its compatibility on a fresh machine.
+Consequently, there might be missing prerequisites such as Node.js, npm, and others.

 - Make a backup of your current Neovim files:
 ```sh